byui-cit/wdd131/src/prove/character-card.md

 Add those to the `head` of the document, then change the values to reflect the content of the page.
 You can see a list of valid types on the [open graph website](https://ogp.me/#types).

 > You may be wondering what to put in for all those values?
 Well, you can use the same values you used for the `title`and `description` meta tags on your page for the equivalent og tags.
 The image should be something that represents your page.
 This is the image  that will be shown when someone shares your page on social media.
 The `url`  should be the URL of the page you are on.
-The `twitter:card` is an X social meda specific tag that tells X how to display the page when someone shares it.
+The `twitter:card` is an X social media specific tag that tells X how to display the page when someone shares it.
 The `summary_large_image` tells X to use the image you provided as the main image for the page.

 ## **06** Check with Lighthouse